steering-committee-ANZ-LCNF

 Work place: Macquarie University Hospital

-Being a general oncology CNC, I joined the ANZ-LCNF to gain more lung cancer specific collaboration and expertise.
 I am passionate about supporting other cancer nurses with building their skills and knowledge to best support patients, as well as maintain resilience in an emotionally tough field of work.
-I see the suffering and distress many of these patients and families go through and am dedicated to finding ways to support them and make their experience, particularly in the palliative phase, as smooth and symptom free as possible.
+I see the suffering and distress many of these patients and families go through and am dedicated to finding ways to support them and make their experience as smooth as possible.

 Kirsten Mooney